Cookies on this website

 AC, FRS

-Nuffield Professor of Surgery Emeritus Director, Centre for Evidence in Transplantation Hon.
-Professor London School of Hygiene and Tropical Medicine
+Nuffield Professor of Surgery, Emeritus Director, Centre for Evidence in Transplantation, D.2022

-He has been awarded many honorary fellowships and degrees and other awards include the Lister Medal and Medawar Prize.
-He is a Fellow of the Royal Society and the Academy of Medical Sciences and in the USA he is a foreign member of the Institute of Medicine and the American Philosophical Society.
+He was awarded many honorary fellowships and degrees and other awards include the Lister Medal and Medawar Prize.
+He was a Fellow of the Royal Society and the Academy of Medical Sciences and in the USA he was a foreign member of the Institute of Medicine and the American Philosophical Society.